Genivia/ugrep/README.md

             Output NUM lines of trailing context after matching lines.
 Places a --group-separator between contiguous groups of matches.
-If -o is specified, output the match with context to fit NUM columns after the match or shortening the match.
+If -o is specified, output the match with context to fit NUM columns after the match or shortens the match.
 See also options -B, -C and -y.
     -B NUM, --before-context=NUM
             Output NUM lines of leading context before matching lines.
 Places a --group-separator between contiguous groups of matches.
-If -o is specified, output the match with context to fit NUM columns before the match or shortening the match.
+If -o is specified, output the match with context to fit NUM columns before the match or shortens the match.
 See also options -A, -C and -y.
     -C NUM, --context=NUM
             Output NUM lines of leading and trailing context surrounding each matching line.
 Places a --group-separator between contiguous groups of matches.
-If -o is specified, output the match with context to fit NUM columns before and after the match or shortening the match.
+If -o is specified, output the match with context to fit NUM columns before and after the match or shortens the match.
 See also options -A, -B and -y.
     -y, --any-line
             Any line is output (passthru).
 Non-matching lines are output as